hassanhere99/Essential-Maths-for-Machine-Learning-Python/README.md

 4- Module four is of Statistics and Probability.

 I have named the files according to the modules.
-Open the file sequence wise and read the explanations and try to understand the codes and compile them.
+Open the file sequence wise, read the explanations, try to understand the code and compile it.